solidiquis/erdtree/README.md

           - logical:
             How many bytes does a file contain
           - physical:
-            How much actual space on disk in bytes, taking into account sparse files and compression
+            How many actual bytes on disk, taking into account blocks, sparse files, and compression
           - line:
             How many total lines a file contains
           - word: